DevLegion1337/ReportedRemake/README.md

 Getting Started 🚀

 If you're interested in using the Reported.lol remake for ur own spoofer, please note that you'll need to add your own protection and spoofer drivers 🔒💻.
-This is a requirement to ensure the security and integrity of the project.
+This is a requirement to ensure the security and integrity of YOUR project.

 Important Note 📝